Research Phase and Master’s Thesis in the M.Sc. Quantum Science & Technology

 Finding a topic

-Furthermore, it is recommended to start early (at least one semester in advance) to search for an appropriate topic.
-Having face-to-face interaction with the group, you can see if you like the topic and if you feel comfortable in the group (you will be working one year there!).
+Furthermore, it is advisable to start searching for a suitable topic early, about one semester in advance.
+In a personal interview, you can quickly see whether a topic appeals to you and whether you feel comfortable in the group.
 We discourage you from simple e-mail exchange, as it is usually not successful.

 Filtering in the offers for possible theses